eclipse-archived/ceylon-lang.org/documentation/1.3/tour/language-module.md

 ### Gotcha!

-There's no operators representing bitwise operations like NOT, AND, OR, XOR, so we might write these operations as method calls.
+There's no operators representing bitwise operations like NOT, AND, OR, XOR, so we must write these operations as method calls.

 ## Indexed operations